Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

-Regarding the plasma, we see that for $h=0$ the approximation now tends to overestimate the flux of a single cap and underestimate the flux product of both caps.
 This could be related to the fact that, in general, a constant plasma distribution inverts the lensing effect from divergent to convergent, thus reversing the previously mentioned effects.
 In any case, the curves are extremely similar to the numerical curves except for a vertical translation.
 On the other hand, the power-law decay profiles with $h=3$ perform reasonably well, given the already mentioned peculiarities of peak accuracy and overestimation of the flux at the confluence of the two caps.